News / Pricing Your Hatchlings: How to Set Prices That...

 Step 4: Set Your Price

-With research done, here's the decision framework:
+With research done, here is the decision framework:

 If you need to sell quickly (running out of space, need cash flow, first-time breeder building reviews): Price at or slightly below the lower end of market range.
 Sell volume, build reputation.